 Based on cutting-edge two-phase liquid immersion cooling technology, DartPoints is able to deliver up to 1.2 MW of compute in only 360 square feet.
 Over 4,000 times more efficient than air cooling, Liquid Edge can deliver the critical IT infrastructure to power the most demanding applications.
 With a PUE of 1.028 and using 70% less water, Liquid Edge is the greenest cloud infrastructure available on the market.

 DartPoints creates aggregated, neutral meet-me-points within local markets to exchange content and applications, optimizing performance and experience for users everywhere.
 Using the latest data center cooling methods, DartPoints can now deliver unprecedented edge compute capacity in 60-to-90-day timeframes across multiple real estate classes.
 Data center customers will continue to look for neutrality, efficiency and edge market optimization, and DartPoints edge colocation and data center sites, powered by liquid immersion cooling, will be there to meet that demand.
-For more information on Liquid Edge, click here.
+Learn more information on Liquid Edge now.